cjrequena/markdowns/docs/software-engineering/10-api-design-reference-guideline.md

 POST /notification
 ```

-### ==Must: Expecify and document in the API documentation or SWAGGER that that operation do not involve a resource.==
+### ==Must: Specify and document in the API documentation or OpenAPI specification that the operation does not involve a resource==

 ## HTTP